How Supplements can provide Better Sleep

-Higher levels of Omega-3 are connected with better quality sleep; specifically, fewer interruptions to sleep cycles.
-Omega-3’s are also known to promote longer periods of sleep.
+Higher levels of Omega-3 are connected with better quality sleep; they help to provide fewer interruptions to sleep cycles.
+Omega-3’s are also known to increase length of sleep.

 Low levels of Omega-3 fatty acids have been shown to cause sleep problems in children and are linked to sleep apnea in adults.

-While these healthy fats can be found naturally in a variety of seafood, nuts and oils, your body may not always convert them efficiently so, if you find yourself deficient in Omega-3’s, your health advisor may recommend supplements.
+Omega-3’s are abundant in a variety of seafoods, nuts and oils but… your body may not always convert them efficiently.
+If you find yourself deficient in Omega-3’s, your health advisor may recommend supplements.

 Great natural sources for getting Omega-3’s in your diet include: